 There is a number of listed companies all of which chose to list in London.
 The local stock exchange is not very well developed.

 One of them is Bank of Georgia, which we owned, if I remember correctly, since 2004.
 It is trading today at a P/E of under 6 and a dividend yield of 6%, while growing a 10%+, with a ROE of 20%+.
 At this multiple, I am going to make 20% per year, without multiple changing.

-One of them is Bank of Georgia, which we owned, if I remember correctly, since 2004.
-It is trading today at a P/E of under 6 and a dividend yield of 6%, while growing a 10%+, with a ROE of 20%+.
-At this multiple, I am going to make 20% per year, without multiple changing.
-The company historically traded between 5 and 12 P/E. If the multiple changes it is also quite interesting.
+One of them is the Bank of Georgia, which we owned, if I remember correctly, since 2004.
+It is trading today at a P/E of under 6 and a dividend yield of 6%, while growing a 10%+, with an ROE of 20%+.
+At this multiple, I am going to make 20% per year, without multiple changes.
+The company historically traded between 5 and 12 P/E. If the multiple changes, it is also quite interesting.